The superiorization method with restarted perturbations for split minimization problems with an application to radiotherapy treatment planning: Introduction

 In this paper we propose a novel superiorized algorithm for dealing with the data of the following \emph{split minimization problem:} \begin{problem} \textbf{\emph{The split minimization problem}}\textbf{ (SMP)}.
 Given two nonempty, closed and convex subsets $C\subseteq\mathbb{R}^{n}$ and $Q\subseteq\mathbb{R}^{m}$ of two Euclidean spaces of dimensions $n$ and $m$, respectively, an $m\times n$ real matrix $A$, and convex functions $f:\mathbb{R}^{n}\to\mathbb{R}$ and $g:\mathbb{R}^{m}\to\mathbb{R},$ find

 \end{problem}

 It is important to observe that the two objective functions $f$ and $g$ in~\eqref{e:svip1} and~\eqref{e:svip2} may conflict with each other, and thus the existence of a solution to Problem~\ref{prob:smp-1} is not guaranteed even if $Ax\in Q$ for all $x\in C$.
 This is a new genre of problems which are not considered as multi-objective but rather split between two spaces.
 Problem~\ref{prob:smp-1} is a particular instance of the \emph{split variational inequality problem} (SVIP), which employs, instead of the minimization problems in~\eqref{e:svip1} and~\eqref{e:svip2}, variational inequalities.
 The SVIP, see~\cite{svip}, entails finding a solution of one \textit{variational inequality problem} (VIP), the image of which under a given bounded linear transformation is a solution of another VIP.
-The SVIP, see~\cite{svip}, entails finding a solution of one \textit{variational inequality problem} (VIP), the image of which under a given bounded linear transformation is a solution of another VIP.
 Algorithms for solving the SVIP require computing the projections onto the corresponding constraint sets at every step, see~\cite{svip}.
 In the case when $C$ and $Q$ are each given by an intersection of nonempty, closed and convex sets, auxiliary algorithms, such as Dykstra's algorithm~\cite{dijkstra} (see also \cite[Subsection 30.2]{bauschke2017}), the Halpern--Lions--Wittmann--Bauschke (HLWB) algorithm~\cite{HLWB} (see also \cite[Subsection 30.1]{bauschke2017}) or the averaged alternating modified reflections method~\cite{aamr} are needed for computing/approximating these projections, which will considerably increase the running time and the numerical errors of the algorithms.
 In this work, we do not aim to find an exact solution of the SMP, but rather obtain a feasible solution with reduced values of the objective functions $f$ and $g$.
 This allows us to drop the usual assumption on the existence of a solution to the minimization problem, and instead we will only require that the set of solutions to the associated feasibility problem (see, Problem~\ref{prob:mssfp}) is nonempty.

 Two novel elements are included here in our superiorized algorithm for the SMP.
 The first is a permission to restart the perturbations in the superiorized algorithm which increases the computational efficiency.
 The second is the ability to superiorize independently over subvectors.
 This caters to real-world situations, as we demonstrate here for a problem in \emph{intensity-modulated radiation therapy} (IMRT) treatment planning.